 Skip to Content

-Home > Wellness > Health Library > Helping the Overweight Child
+Home > Wellness > Health Library > Helping Your Child Who Is Overweight

 "Overweight" and "at

 risk of overweight" are terms sometimes used when referring to children who

 weigh more than expected.
 Doctors use the U.S. Centers for Disease Control and